 Preparing Your Application

-To apply for a Beckman Center fellowship, you will need to fill out the online application and submit the following documents:
+To apply for a Beckman Center fellowship, you will need to use the appropriate online form and submit the following documents:

 Your cover letter, apart from introducing you and your project(s), should explain why the Science History Institute is a suitable host institution.
 A maximum of two pages is accepted for the cover letters of long-term fellowship applicants, and one page for short-term fellowships.

 Your research proposal should incorporate the following elements:

-- a detailed description of your research project and its scholarly rationale, and your research objectives during the fellowship.
+- a detailed description of your research project, its scholarly rationale, and your research objectives during the fellowship.

-- one piece of sample work (e.g., an extract from a published paper, dissertation chapter, master’s thesis) of not more than 10,000 words; and
+- one piece of sample work (e.g. a published paper, dissertation chapter, or Masters thesis), preferably of not more than 10,000 words (long-term fellowships only)

 Deadline for upload of referee letters